Medicinal Plant Lexicon

 Quality of the drug

-The quality of pine oil (Pini pumilionis aetheroleum) is specified in the European Pharmacopoeia (Ph.
+The quality of mountain pine oil (Pini pumilionis aetheroleum) is specified in the European Pharmacopoeia (Ph.
 Eur.).

 Medical applications